plukevdh/terraform-provider-dmsnitch/README.md

 ## Requirements

-- Terraform 0.10.x or higher
+- Terraform 0.10.x to 0.11.x
 - Go 1.8 or higher

+For 0.12+ compatability, please see the master branch or 0.1.x release branch

 ## Building The Provider